retaildevcrews/caf-terraform-landingzones-starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/ngsa/README.md

 helm install ngsa-aks ngsa -f ./ngsa/helm-config-ngsa-memory.yaml --namespace ngsa

 # Verify that the application was succesfully deployed
-kubectl get pods -n cluster-baseline-settings
+kubectl get pods -n ngsa

 # Check logs, you should see several entries with Status 200 for Healthz
 kubectl logs <pod name> -n ngsa